gagandeepahuja09/go-practice/distributed-computing/goophr/notes/AC.md

 * Librarian: Responsible for handling user interaction.

 * These 2 will run as separate servers.
-* We will 3 instances of librarian.
+* We will have 3 instances of librarian.
 * docker run works well for single images but for a network it might get complicated.
 So we'll use docker-compose.yaml